1916 Auburn Tigers football team: Schedule

-Season summary
+Game summaries

 Georgia

 In the 1916 game against Georgia, Moon Ducote kicked a 40-yard field goal from placement off of captain Lucy Hairston's football helmet in the fourth quarter and in the mud, which proved the only points in the 3–0 Auburn victory.
 The maneuver prompted a rule that stated the ball must be kicked directly off the ground.
 Parke H. Davis described it thus:Ducote falls back to try for a goal from the field.
 Hairston removes his leather helmet and places it upon the ground.
 He creases the top of the helmet and sights it for the goal.
 Spectators curiously watch the proceedings.
 Suddenly, the ball is passed.
 Hairston receives it, places it on the helmet, which all suddenly see it is to serve as a mechanical tee.
 Ducote leaps forward, kicks the ball from the top of the helmet and drives it straight as an arrow for Georgia's crossbar, over which it sails evenly between the posts."